HELOC vs. Home Equity Loan: Comparing Equity Options

 Pros of a HELOC

-- Flexibility to handle ongoing or unexpected expenses
+- Flexible access to cash to cover ongoing or unexpected expenses

 - No payments unless you use the funds